-If you have been attacked and injured by a dog, you may be facing unexpected medical expenses and other losses.
-If you are a dog person, you may feel torn about what to do.
-Or if you know the dog’s owner, you may be hesitant to get a lawyer involved.
-However, you should not be left with significant financial expenses and other losses after a serious dog bite.
+You may face unexpected medical expenses and other losses if you have been attacked and injured by a dog.
+You may feel torn about what to do if you are a dog person.
+Or, if you know the dog’s owner, you may be hesitant to get a lawyer involved.
+However, you should not be left with significant financial expenses and other losses after a severe dog bite.
 A Durham dog bite lawyer can help you understand your options and put your mind at ease.

-At Kreger Brodish LLP, our compassionate lawyers have protected the rights and interests of injury victims across North Carolina for more than a decade.
+At Kreger Brodish LLP, our compassionate personal injury lawyers have protected the rights and interests of injury victims across North Carolina for over a decade.
 We have established a reputation for tenacious representation and excellent service.
-We can investigate the incident, help you find the medical treatment you need, and manage your claim for compensation.
-We take the pressure off you, so you can focus on your recovery.
+We can investigate the incident, help you find the necessary medical treatment, and manage your compensation claim.
+We take the pressure off you so you can focus on your recovery.

 Reach out to us today for a free initial case evaluation with a Durham dog bite lawyer.
-There is no charge to start work on your claim.
+After that, there is no charge to work on your claim.
 We only get paid if we recover money for you.

 Who Is Responsible for a Dog Bite Injury?

 While we often think of dogs as friends and members of our families, even the most well-trained and well-behaved dog can lash out and injure someone without reason or warning.
-If you were injured by a dog bite, you might be entitled to financial compensation for injuries and losses that you have incurred.
+If a dog bites and wounds you, you might be entitled to financial compensation for injuries and losses that you have incurred.

 However, you might feel awkward about pursuing a legal claim for a dog bite injury when the dog that attacked you belongs to a neighbor, friend, or family member.
-While this is an understandable concern, you should keep in mind that the compensation paid out for a dog bite claim is typically paid by the homeowner’s or renter’s insurance company of the dog’s owner, not by the owner themselves.
+While this is an understandable concern, you should remember that the compensation paid out for a dog bite claim is typically paid by the homeowner’s or renter’s insurance company of the dog’s owner, not by the owner.

 Pursuing Compensation for Dog Bite Injuries